sewera/tsst-network/docs/stages/management_protocol_specification.md

 **Keyword**

-For now, two keyword are defined in the protocol:
+For now, two keywords are defined in the protocol:

-- `add` for adding a table row.
+- `add` for adding a table row
 - `delete` for deleting a table row.

 **Params**